 Read the first part here: The Chronicles of Us FOUR.
-I walked past your old flat on Eversholt Street and remembered that night we put the world to wrongs, sitting side by side on the cold kitchen floor, drinking Johnnie Walker Black Label out of teacups and discussing the pros and cons of freedom.
-The
+I walked past your old flat on Eversholt Street and remembered that night we put the world… Read more “More Chronicles of Us —”

 ONE.
 Sometimes I don’t talk at all.
 Mostimes I tell you interesting facts about ketchup and painters and space and Japan and coins and pregnant giraffes.
-But sometimes I don’t speak at all.
-Still you wait and wait, still, with the patience of a saint, until I come back and tell you that the man
+But… Read more “The Chronicles of Us — hijacked amygdala”

 Something has changed, I think it is me.
 I no longer look back and see only my mistakes, now I can see all of the people I am grateful for.
 I see the lessons I have learned and appreciate the experiences I have had.